Pruthvi1-T/Simple-Temperature-Conversion-WebApp/README.md

-# OIBSIP_Task3
+# Simple Temperature Convertor WebApp

-Task 3 of Oasis Infobyte Web Development Internship: Temperature Conversion Website using HTML , CSS and Javascript
+A Responsive and Fast Temperature Conversion Tool using HTML, CSS and Javascript